Ad450/biite/README.md

-# biite
+# Biite

-A freelancing software where anybody can own a project and as well take on a project.
+Biite is a freelancing software that anybody can own a project and as well take on a project.
 To take on a project, you must bid for it.
-Users are able to communicate through an inbuilt chat system .
+Users are able to communicate through an inbuilt chat system.

-Biite is a free software, feel free to use it.
+Biite is free software; feel free to use it.
-To use this source code, create a new firebase project and configure this to use your firebase project.
+To use the source code of Biite, create a new Firebase project and configure your clone to use your Firebase project.

 **Happy coding!**